 The same applies if the witness statement covers facts which have been discussed in any communication between the parties or between one of the parties and the witness.
 Knowing that no documents shall be presented in this hearing and the court may fix a different hearing date for presenting evidence and commenting on the witness statement.

-The above-mentioned points are just guidelines which may or may not be applied in certain cases, however, since witnesses hearing have more value in light of the new change in the law it might be helpful for any party involved in the family dispute at least be aware of it.
+The above-mentioned points are just guidelines which may or may not be applied in certain cases, however, since the witness's hearing have more value in light of the new change in the law it might be helpful for any party involved in the family dispute to at least be aware of it.

 In the Family Court, witnesses often play a crucial and decisive part in the proceedings.
-In many cases, the testimony of witnesses can lead the way to one parties success or failure in the case and his/her claims made therein.
-In certain cases, even if written evidence is submitted to the court if he deems fit for the purposes of delivery justice.
+In many cases, the testimony of witnesses can lead the way to one party’s success or failure in the case and his/her claims made therein.
+In certain cases, even if written evidence is submitted to the court if he deems it fit for delivering justice.
 Hence, it is fair to say that witnesses are the key to success in the Family Court.

-Finally, it is always recommended, that witness shall say truth and nothing but the truth and above article is made to help the reader to present the truth in the best way to reach justice and to put all the real facts before the eyes of the court.
-The above content does not represent mandatory step or procedure or arrangement to be followed as always the court has the absolute discretionary power to invite witnesses or not and to involute the credulity of any of their statement.
+Finally, it is always recommended, that witness shall say the truth and nothing but the truth and the above article are made to help the reader to present the truth in the best way to reach justice and to put all the real facts before the eyes of the court.
+The above content does not represent a mandatory step or procedure or arrangement to be followed as always, the court has the absolute discretionary power to invite witnesses or not and to involute the credulity of any of their statements.